 The gourmet sector is growing rapidly with high gastronomy, organized food service, and local and international consumers searching for unique, quality products.
 Catalonia Gourmet is the cluster that gathers a high-quality network of Catalan gourmet companies of a wide range of products, such as olive oil, cheese, or specialty sweets.
 Companies in the cluster have grown at 20% rates during the last few years and are heavily export-oriented, thanks to an innovation-based strategy aimed at winning new and more demanding consumers.

-Catalonia is the leading exporting region in Spain, concentrating 21% of Spanish total food and drinks exports (2018).
-It is Catalonia's 3rd exporting sector, accounting for 14% of total Catalan exports.
-Furthermore, Catalonia is home to 27% of the total number of companies in Spain that export food and drinks.
+Catalonia is the leading exporting region in Spain, concentrating 21.3% of Spanish agri-food exports (2019).
+Food accounted for 12.4% of total Catalan exports.
+Furthermore, Catalonia is home to 31.5% of the total number of companies in Spain that export food and drinks.